sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

   - The maximum time taken from event publish to event write into receiver connection

 - avg_latency
-  - The minimum time taken from event publish to event write into receiver connection

-- min_latency
-  - The minimum time taken from event publish to event write into receiver connection

-- min_latency
-  - The minimum time taken from event publish to event write into receiver connection
+  - The average time taken from event publish to event write into receiver connection

-# Next Step:
-When alarm-event FW is functional, the plugin could start using the macros provided by the FW, for identified tags as events.

 # CLI
-Show command is provided to view events with optional parameter to filter by source.
+- Show command is provided to view events with optional parameter to filter by source.
+- Show commands is provided to vew STATS collected

 # Test
 Tests are critical to have static events staying static across releases and ensuring the processes indeed fire those events in every release.